Skip to main content

 What are the financial risks and returns?

 IFISAs have a generally higher risk profile than cash ISAs or stocks and shares ISAs.
-The ISA providers in this guide tend to offer returns of between 6-8% – a much higher rate than many traditional bank or building society cash ISA accounts are currently able to offer.
+But, they may offer a higher rate of interest than many traditional bank or building society cash ISA accounts are currently able to offer.

 However some commentators have described IFISAs as the ‘wild west’ of ISA investing, and you should be aware that the rate quoted is an expected rate and is not necessarily the rate you receive.
 In addition, you could receive no interest at all or lose all your money depending on how the individual projects in your portfolio perform.